jan-bogaerts/mark/src/generated/mdc_cond_compress.md

     - Enabled when the selected fragment is out-of-date or missing in any service's result-cache in the GPT-service's list.
   - Active topic in active prompt: Renders code for the selected fragment in the currently selected service.
     - Enabled when the selected fragment is out-of-date or missing in the related service.
-# MarkdownCode > components > toolbar > format > style section
-- The style-section component handles actions related to applying markdown formatting to the text.
-- The toggle buttons in the component update their state based on the selected text.
-- Supported actions include:
-  - Paragraph style: a toggle group where only one item can be selected at a time.
-  - Each item is represented as a button in a single row.
-  - Pressing a button applies the selected style as markdown to the currently selected text.
-  - Available buttons in the group: heading 1, heading 2, heading 3, heading 4, heading 5, heading 6, paragraph, quote, code.
-# MarkdownCode > components > toolbar > format > paragraph section
-- The paragraph-section component handles actions related to applying markdown formatting to text.
-- The toggle buttons are updated to reflect the state of the selected text whenever the text selection is changed.
-- It supports the following actions:
-  - Bullet list: Turns the current selection into a bullet list or makes the current line a bullet point if there is no selection.
-  - Numbered list: Turns the current selection into a numbered list or makes the current line a numbered list item if there is no selection.
-  - Indent: Increases the indent of the current line or selection.
-  - Unindent: Decreases the indent of the current line or selection.
-# MarkdownCode > components > toolbar > format > font section
-- The font-section component handles markdown formatting actions for text.
-- Toggle buttons in the component update based on the selected text.
-- Supported actions include:
-  - Bold: toggle button for setting bold state and displaying current selection state.
-  - Italic: toggle button for setting italic state and displaying current selection state.
-  - Underline: toggle button for setting underline state and displaying current selection state.
-  - Strike-through: toggle button for setting strike-through state and displaying current selection state.

 # MarkdownCode > components > body > results view
 - Positioned at the bottom of the main body